signalapp/Signal-Pods/GRKOpenSSLFramework/README.md

 #### iOS
 1. Open in Xcode: OpenSSL/OpenSSL-iOS/OpenSSL-iOS.xcodeproj
 2. Clean Build Folder (Option-Shift-Command-K)
+3. Ensure "Generic iOS Device" is the selected build target.
-3. Build
+4. Build
-4. Use the `./_master_build.sh valid` command to validate the built framework.
+5. Use the `./_master_build.sh valid ios` command to validate the built framework.
-5. Result is located: OpenSSL/OpenSSL-iOS/bin/openssl.framework
+6. Result is located: OpenSSL/OpenSSL-iOS/bin/openssl.framework

 #### macOS
 1. Open in Xcode: OpenSSL/OpenSSL-macOS/OpenSSL-macOS.xcodeproj
 2. Clean Build Folder (Option-Shift-Command-K)
 3. Build
 4. Build again.
-This is needed to ensure the modulemap file is available.
+This seems to be needed for the build to produce all the needed artifacts.
+5. Use the `./_master_build.sh valid macos` command to validate the built framework.
-5. Result is located: OpenSSL/OpenSSL-macOS/bin/openssl.framework
+6. Result is located: OpenSSL/OpenSSL-macOS/bin/openssl.framework

 ### Updating OpenSSL Version

-The build scripts and projects are all tailored for the 1.1.0 series of OpenSSL, so if you're attempting to use a different series you might run into some issues.
+The build scripts and projects are all tailored for the 1.0 series of OpenSSL, so if you're attempting to use a different series you might run into some issues.

 1. Download the source tarball from [https://www.openssl.org/source/](https://www.openssl.org/source/)
-2. Download the PGP sig as well, and validate the tarball's signature.
+2. Download the PGP sig as well, and validate the tarball's signature. (see [GPGVerify](https://github.com/levigroker/GPGVerify))
-3. Place the downloaded file in this directory.
+3. Place the downloaded files in this directory.
 4. Update the `OPENSSL_VERSION` value in the `_master_build.sh`
 5. Clean, using the `./_master_build.sh clean` command.
 6. Build, using the `./_master_build.sh build` command.